pragma-/Plang/README.md

      Error: `b` not defined.

 ### Functions
-    FunctionDefinition ::= "fn" Identifier?
+    FunctionDefinition  ::= "fn" Type?
+Identifier?
 IdentifierList?
-Statement
-    IdentifierList     ::= "(" (Identifier Initializer? ","?)* ")"
+Statement IdentifierList      ::= "(" (TypeAndOrIdentifier Initializer? ","?)* ")"
+    TypeAndOrIdentifier ::= Type Identifier | Identifier
+    Type ::= "Any" "Null" "Boolean" "Number" "String" "Array" "Map" "Function" "Builtin"

+A function definition is created by using the `fn` keyword followed by:
+ * a type specifier (which may be omitted to specifiy the `Any` type)
-A function definition is created by using the `fn` keyword followed by: an identifer (which may be omitted to create an anonymous function), an identifier list (which may be omitted if there are no parameters desired), and finally either a group of statements or a single statement.
+ * an identifer (which may be omitted to create an anonymous function)
+ * an identifier list (which may be omitted if there are no parameters desired)
+ * and finally either a group of statements or a single statement

-An identifier list is a list of identifiers enclosed in parentheses.
+An identifier list is a list of identifiers, each optionally prefixed with a type specifier, enclosed in parentheses.
 The list is separated by a comma and/or whitespace.
 In other words, the comma is optional.
 Each identifier may be followed by an optional initializer to create a default value.

 Plang functions automatically return the value of the last statement or statement group.
 You may use the `return` keyword to return the value of an ealier statement.